williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 28 September 2023
+* [An old but great interview](https://hbr.org/2014/01/how-netflix-reinvented-hr) on how Netflix reinvented HR with Patty McCord, chief talent officer from 1998 to 2012. <br/><br/>
+* Speaking of Netflix, I heard a great story today about how Reed Hastings intentionally removed members of his management team working with DVD rentals, from his weekly management team meeting.
+Although DVD rentals were what ultimately the company was making money on, these managers were not contributing to the long term goal of becoming a streaming company.
+How many leaders would take such a drastic decision of removing both loyal and business critical team members from a meeting in the light of them not being involved in company's longer term aspirations and strategy?

 ## 25 September 2023
 * Was awarded the ["Social Media Ambassador of the month"](https://www.linkedin.com/posts/williammilisic_seblife-sebtech-lifeatseb-activity-7112139173502857217-ehBW) at SEB.
 Immensely fun! <br/><br/>
 * [https://uptime.is](https://uptime.is) is a great page for fast checking up on SLA/SLO levels and what they translate to in seconds, minutes, hours of downtime/uptime.